 Each book in the YA fantasy series The Lunar Chronicles puts a new spin on an old fairy tale.
 In this first installment, Cinderella becomes a kickass mechanic, despised by her mother and stepsisters because she’s a cyborg.
 Though it’s clear where the story is headed, spotting the imaginative ways Meyer reinvents the old fairy tale keeps the reader turning the pages.
 Fresh, fun, surprising, and compulsively readable.

 If you're all caught up on Penny and Galbraith novels, try this engaging series of Scotland Yard police procedurals.
 This first installment reminds me of Dorothy Sayers: detective Duncan Kincaid happens to be vacationing at his posh cousin's time share when a body is found in the resort pool.
-The local detective rules suicide, but Kincaid is certain there's more to the story.
-As the series progresses, the police work is only half the content: in addition to their cases, Crombie devotes considerable ink to her detectives' personal dramas and romantic entanglements.
+The local detectives rule suicide, but Kincaid is certain there's more to the story.
+As the series progressives, the police work is only half the content: Crombie devotes considerable ink to her detectives' personal dramas and romantic entanglements as well.
 Get caught up this summer so you're ready for book #17 Garden of Lamentations, though its release date has (sniff) been pushed back to February 17, 2016.
 Highly recommended for mystery-loving Anglophiles.
-More info →